jpickup/GarminWorkoutCreator/README.md

 # GarminWorkoutCreator
-Create FIT files for Garmin devices
+Create workouts and workout schedules for Garmin devices using an Excel spreadsheet to define them.